-Providing Increased Access to Affordable Private Market Coverage by lowering the cost of individual market plans.

-- Encouraging Sustainable Spending Growth by stemming an anti-selection spiral by making the non-subsidized segment of the individual market more affordable. - Fostering state innovation by allowing the state to design a state-based approach to reinsurance, specifically an attachment point model that relies on a fixed funding source.
+- Providing Increased Access to Affordable Private Market Coverage by lowering the cost of individual market plans. - Encouraging Sustainable Spending Growth by stemming an anti-selection spiral by making the non-subsidized segment of the individual market more affordable. - Fostering state innovation by allowing the state to design a state-based approach to market stabilization, specifically an attachment point model reinsurance program that relies on a fixed funding source.
 New Hampshire has also considered and is continuing to consider innovative approaches to reinsurance, including a low attachment point model. - Supporting and Empowering those in Need by supporting and expanding access to health insurance in the individual market.
 While out-of-pocket spending and enrollment may not be impacted for the most vulnerable New Hampshire residents due to the APTCs, they are impacted for a group that is vulnerable when it comes to health insurance coverage those residents that neither have access to group coverage nor premium assistance.
-Additionally, by stabilizing the individual market and supporting carrier engagement, the waiver ensures that all New Hampshire residents that purchase private coverage through the individual market including those with APTCs have multiple options from which they can choose for coverage.
-It also prevents individuals from having to buy-down to plans that include higher cost sharing. - Promoting Consumer-Driven Health Care by increasing the affordability of health insurance premiums in the individual market and supporting the stability of that market and, in turn, supporting the continued opportunity for Granite Staters to not only purchase insurance but to also have the ability to choose from among multiple insurance options to find the plan that best meets their individual needs.
+Lower insurance premiums ensures that individuals and families that do not qualify for subsidies are still able to afford health insurance including plans with lower cost sharing.
+Plans with low cost sharing remove barriers to accessing care by making care more affordable.
+Additionally, by stabilizing the individual market and supporting carrier engagement, the waiver ensures that all New Hampshire residents that purchase private coverage through the individual market including those with PTCs have multiple options from which they can choose for coverage. - Promoting Consumer-Driven Health Care by increasing the affordability of health insurance premiums in the individual market and supporting the stability of that market and, in turn, supporting the continued opportunity for Granite Staters to not only purchase insurance but to also have the ability to choose from among multiple insurance options to find the plan that best meets their individual needs.

-The goals of the waiver extensions build on the goals in our initial waiver request:
+The goals of the waiver extension remain the same as in our initial waiver request: